NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

   * [Example 2 - Conditions in conditions](#example-2---conditions-in-conditions)

 # About
-Conditions / conditional placeholders allow you to create output which depends on output of other placeholders or permission requirement.
+Conditions / conditional placeholders allow you to create output which depends on the output of other placeholders or permission requirement.
 They have 2 main uses in the plugin:
 * Display condition which must be met to be able to see something (bossbar, scoreboard, layout)
-* Conditional placeholders which return defined outputs in both cases if condition passes or fails
+* Conditional placeholders which return defined outputs in both cases if the condition passes or fails

 # Condition types
 ## Number comparations